switzersc/civic_unrest/_posts/2019-01-09-the-first-lesson-of-civic-hacking.md

 categories: blog, civic hacking, code for america, atlanta
 ---

 **Atlanta:** Training ground of Outkast, boaster of the 10th largest GDP in the nation,<a href="#footnote1-20190109" class="body-footnote-link" name="footnote1anc-20190109"><sup>1</sup></a> early bastion of hipster coffee shops in the South, and eccentric, concrete star of the eponymous FX show made by Donald Glover.
-Also: where I first joined a [Code for America](https://www.codeforamerica.org/){:target="_blank"} brigade.
+Also: where I joined a [Code for America](https://www.codeforamerica.org/){:target="_blank"} brigade for the first time.

 I won’t go into the reasons I went to that city, but I will share what I learned.